stakater/kubestackplus-docs/content/for-administrators/how-to-guides/certificate-management/tls-certs.md

 #### Key Fields

 - **`.spec.destination.namespace`**: Namespace where you want to deploy certificates.
-Usually it is `system` namespace that is assigned to you tenant.
+Usually it is `system` namespace that is assigned to your tenant.
 Check with cluster admin for availability of this namespace.
 - **`.spec.project`**: Project name that this application should belong to.
 This can be a name of tenant.
 - **`.spec.source.path`**: Path in Infra GitOps repo that this application should sync.
 This corresponds to the path of folder where `Certificate` resource would exist.
-- **`.spec.source.repoURL`**: This is the url of Infra GitOps repo.
+- **`.spec.source.repoURL`**: This is the URL of Infra GitOps repo.

 ### Certificate